Kannadigas: Clothing

 The costume of Kannada people varies from place to place.
 The Kannadiga male costume mainly includes panche (some tie as Kachche) or lungi (wrapping style depends on the region), Angi a traditional form of shirt and Peta turban worn in Mysuru style or Dharwad style.
 Shalya is a piece of long cloth which is put on shoulder commonly seen in the countryside.
 Many use Khadi in their clothing until date of which politicians are prominent ones.

 Female costumes include Seere of which Ilakal Seere and Mysore silk are famous.
 Seere has variations of draping depending on regions like Kodagu, North and South Karnataka and Karavali.
-Young women in some parts of Karnataka traditionally wear the Langa davani after puberty.
+Young women in some parts of Karnataka traditionally wear the Langa davani before marriage.
 Kasuti is a form of embroidery work which is very popularly sought-after art on dress and costumes.

-An Urban male costume comprises trousers, a shirt and sandals, while that of females include shalwar and moderate heeled sandals.
+An urban male costume comprises trousers, a shirt and sandals, while that of females include shalwar.
 Jeans are popular among the youth, while new age Khadi/silk printed with art or emblem also find place.

-Karnataka has the only village in the country which produces authentic Indian national flags according to manufacturing process and specifications for the flag are laid out by the Bureau of Indian Standards at Hubli.